 The principles of live betting markets are exactly the same as described in the previous sections of this guide.
 As far as practicalities are concerned, live betting is most easily done through an online sportsbook or mobile betting app.
 However, it can also be done by visiting a retail sportsbook.

 Super Bowl prop bets are extremely popular, and even the non-football fan can get in on the action.
-There are three main types of prop bets available, and we will discuss all three in more detail in a moment.
+There are three main types of Super Bowl prop bets available, and we will discuss all three in more detail in a moment.

-Pre-game prop bets are bets that are placed on events that take place before the kickoff.
+Pre-Super Bowl prop bets are bets that are placed on events that take place before the kickoff.
 Two of the most common pre-game Super Bowl prop bets are:

 |Super Bowl Coin Toss||Heads -110||Tails -110|